"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Jensen says he doesn’t know of a single life being lost in any of these mishaps.

 In 1901, Frank Jensen got the gold fever and went to Alaska.
-He never struck it rich, but worked for wages shoveling dirt.
+He never struck it rich but worked for wages shoveling dirt.
 He didn’t stay long in Alaska.
 Years later, he made another trip to Alaska, landing at 3 o’clock in the afternoon.
 By 9 o’clock that night, he was on his way back to Seattle.

-In 1905, Frank married, a few years later, moved to Friday Harbor.
+In 1905, Frank married and a few years later, moved to Friday Harbor.
 About this time, the family became involved in a sawmill operation, but before long the Jensens were back to building boats again.
 In 1910, they acquired property on a bay a mile south of town and built the shipyard which was long in operation.

 Frank and Joe married sisters, Emily and Alice Guard.
 When Joe died, his wife, Alice, stayed on with Frank and Emily Jensen in the country place Frank built east of the shipyard, across from Turn Island.
 The Jensens lived in that house 29 years.